-The Jade Snake Part 2: Tanner's Plan is underway!
+Tanner's Plan.
+The Jade Snake Part 2 is underway!

 Sean Tanner and Tamzine Dubois squinted into the bright spotlight that was shining on them.
-A silhouette of a broad man was above them.
+A silhouette of a man was above them.
 They slowly climbed up the rope ladder that had been tossed down to them.
-Each spy was dressed in their yellow and white high tech suits with their helmets still on and visors pushed up.
+The spies were both dressed in their yellow and white high tech suits with their helmets still on and visors pushed up.

 ‘You two are a strange pair, dressed like yellow birds.
 Mind you, I haven't seen a yellow bird in years; I probably won’t ever again.’

 Tanner helped Tamzine onto the platform the man was standing on.
-Then he followed, hauling himself on board.
-He and Tamzine were now standing on the back of a flying habitat/vehicle.
-The two spies looked down at the body of water below illuminated by the lights of the strange craft they were on.
+Then Tanner followed, hauling himself on board.
+He and Tamzine were now standing on the back of a narrow flying vehicle.
+The two spies looked down at the body of water below, which was illuminated by the lights of the strange craft they were on.
 ‘I can't see any land,’ said Tamzine.

-The broad man came closer as the spotlight switched off and muted lights began to turn on.
-‘I’m Captain Roy Jamie Tyler, explorer and chief terraformer of the great pond that is Wetland.’
+The man came closer as the spotlight switched off and muted lights began to turn on.
+‘I’m Roy Jamie Tyler – captain and one of the many overseers of the great pond that is Wetland.’

 ‘Wetland.
 How original,’ said Tamzine.